jrpotter/bookshelf/README.md

 A color/symbol code is used on generated PDF headers to indicate their status:

-* Teal coloring (with a checkmark) indicates the corresponding proof is complete.
+* Teal coloring indicates the corresponding proof is complete.
 That is, the proof has been written in TeX and also formally verified in Lean.
-* Magenta coloring (with a spinner) indicates the corresponding proof is in progress.
+* Magenta coloring indicates the corresponding proof is in progress.
 That is, a proof in both TeX and Lean have not yet been finished, but is actively being worked on.
-* Red coloring (with a warning) indicates the formal Lean proof has not yet been started.
+* Red coloring indicates the formal Lean proof has not yet been started.
 It may or may not also indicate the TeX proof has been written.